harrisongoeldner/lifeguarding-guide/src/docs/lifeguarding/priority-action-approach/scene-survey.md

 Your next step is determining the history of what happened to cause the first aid incident:

-* 👋 If the victim is **conscience** this could be as simple asking the questions *"what's wrong and how did this happen?"*
+* 👋 If the victim is **conscious** this could be as simple asking the questions *"what's wrong and how did this happen?"*
-* 😵 If they are **unconscience** this could ask a bystander *"hey did you see what happened?"*
+* 😵 If they are **unconscious** this could ask a bystander *"hey did you see what happened?"*

 If the mechanism of injury could indicate a spinal, follow up with does your neck hurt?
 Do you feel any tingling?
 If the mechanism is severe and they have any symptoms of a spinal proceed with the appropriate spinal procedure.
 Remember that if you don't know the mechanism of injury it is better to be safe than sorry.

-*Example 1:* Timmy is unconscience in the deep end by the diving boards.
+*Example 1:* Timmy is unconscious in the deep end by the diving boards.
 You didn't see what happened.

 *Response:* You don't know what happened but there is a possibility that he injured his spine.
 Therefore you are going to flatboard him as a precaution.

-*Example 2:* Timmy is unconscience in the deep end by the diving boards.
+*Example 2:* Timmy is unconscious in the deep end by the diving boards.
 You saw him practicing holding his breath 5 seconds before.

 *Response:* It would be reasonable to assume he just passed out.
 Therefore spinal protocol is not necessary.

 *Example 3:* Timmy was sitting in the hot tub.
-You find him unconscience.
+You find him unconscious.

 *Response:* This would be at your discretion.
 If you suspect he hit his neck than it could be a spinal.
 However the likely culprit if sitting in the hot tub is he passed out.

+**‼️ Remember** if a person is conscious you need to have their permission to treat them.
+You automatically have implied consent if they go unconscious, even if they previously refused treatment.

 ---